Skatteetaten/mva-meldingen/docs/english/faq/index.md

 ### How will the new VAT-return be submitted?
 Businesses and advisors are encouraged to deliver directly from their ERP.
 The Tax Administration is working with ERP-suppliers to enable this.
 For those who do not have an ERP, or if the ERP is not suited to deliver VAT-returns, the Tax administration is developing a portal for submitting VAT-returns.
 Altinn will still be used for identification and information exchange.

+### Will it be possible to upload the VAT-return in XML-format in the portal?
+We are not planning functionality for uploading VAT-returns in XML-format in the portal.

 ### At what aggregation level will amounts be entered in the new VAT-return?